 If there are no symptoms, syringomyelia is usually not treated and the person is monitored by a neurologist or neurosurgeon.
+Monitoring is also done in individuals of advanced age or in cases where there is no progression of symptoms.
 Surgery is usually recommended for individuals with symptomatic or progressive syringomyelia, with the type of surgery and its location dependent on the type of syrinx.
-In persons with syringomyelia that is associated with the Chiari malformation, a procedure that removes skull bone and expands the space around the malformation usually prevents new symptoms from developing and results in the syrinx becoming smaller.
-In some individuals it may be necessary to drain the syrinx, which can be accomplished using a catheter, drainage tubes, and valves.
+Surgery is done to: provide more space at the bse of the skull and upper neck if there is a Chiari malformation prevent a syrinx from forming or expanding after an injury remove any obstruction that is blocking the flow of the crebrospinal fluid that bathes and protects the brain drain the syrinx, which can be accomplished using a catheter, drainage tubes, and valves.
 Syringomyelia can recur after surgery, making additional operations necessary.
 Whether treated or not, many individuals with syringomyelia are told to avoid activities that involve straining.

 Investigators at the National Institute of Neurological Disorders and Stroke (NINDS) are studying how syrinxes first form, as well as the mechanisms of the disorders.
 NINDS investigators have found that the normal flow of cerebrospinal fluid that occurs with each heartbeat is obstructed in people with syringomyelia.
 Surgical procedures that relieve this obstruction usually result in the syrinx becoming much smaller in size.
 Studies are also underway to better understand genetic factors that influence the development of Chiari I malformations and syringomyelia, as well as to identify the location of the gene(s) responsible for the malformation.
 Researchers hope to better understand the role of birth defects of the skull and brain malformations in the development of syringomyelia.
 Diagnostic technology is another area for continued research.
 NINDS scientists are examining individuals who either have syringomyelia or are at risk of developing the disorder.
 They are investigating the factors that influence its development, progression, and treatment by recording more than 5 years of symptoms, muscle strength, overall function, and magnetic resonance imaging (MRI) scan findings from individuals who receive standard treatment for syringomyelia.
 Study results may allow scientists to provide more accurate recommendations to future individuals with syringomyelia regarding optimal surgical or non-surgical treatments.
 Information from the National Library of Medicine’s MedlinePlus Syringomyelia